Juvenile Crimes Attorney - Juvenile Lawyer

 As part of the 2003 Department of Justice Investigation of Los Padrinos Juvenile hall, the County of Los Angeles agreed to take corrective action as part of a Justice Settlement Agreement.

-In August 2007, the Settlement Agreement was exteneded for additional 27 months.
-In the extended agreement, LACOE's Special Educaiton Provision #46 was separated into five separate sections.
-The addition of four LACOE provisions raised the toal number of provisions subject to the settlement agreement from 52 to 56.
+In August 2007, the Settlement Agreement was extended for additional 27 months.
+In the extended agreement, LACOE's Special Education Provision #46 was separated into five separate sections.
+The addition of four LACOE provisions raised the total number of provisions subject to the settlement agreement from 52 to 56.

 During the current reporting period, the following six remaining paragraphs were granted full compliance for the one year monitoring requirement, bringing the total number of paragraphs in full compliance to 56 of the 56 paragraphs:

 These include Staffing, Use of Force, Use of Force Review, Screening for Special Education, Individual Education Programs, Transition Planning and services.
-The start date of the monitoring for thse began between July 2008 and August 2008.
+The start date of the monitoring for LA County Juvenile Halls began between July 2008 and August 2008.

 Incident Free Days Program contributes to drop in violence